 Your home is your house.
 You may have spent months or even years preparing yourself financially to buy the home.
 It’s where you live, eat, and sleep.
 It’s a place where you create memories and is the safest most comfortable and secure place you can think of.

-However, the reality is that even the safest places aren’t immune from disaster.
+However, the reality is that even the safest places aren’t immune to disaster.
 Sometimes the unthinkable or unpredictable happens and there is nothing you can do about it.

 Natural disasters are a fact of homeownership.
 Just last year in 2018 there was over $47.5 billion in property loss.* Wow, that’s a huge number!

 Luckily, even though the number seems large, FEMA notes that disasters affect only 8% of the U.S population.
 But for the unlucky ones that are roughly 24 million Americans.
 In 2018 States with the largest amount of property loss and people affected are California, Florida, North Carolina, Colorado, Texas, Georgia and Alabama.*